The incident was described as a “freak accident” and one person said “The gun accidentally went off.”

 Firearms are dangerous instruments, they are supposed to be.
 Chainsaws and cutting torches are dangerous instruments as well.
 In order to use dangerous instruments in a safe and effective manner, we mitigate the known risk through education and following a set of rules.

 Guns are no different than power tools or all-terrain vehicles when it comes to risk and reward.
-If you get educated in their use and follow the prescribed rules for operation you have a good time and accomplish something enjoyable.
+Thus, if you get educated in their use and follow the prescribed rules for operation you have a good time and accomplish something enjoyable.
 However, one moment of carelessness or negligence can lead to disaster.

 Follow the 4 Universal Safety Rules, always and everywhere.
 Only use real firearms in a classroom if absolutely necessary.
 Dummy guns and dedicated trainers are almost always a better option.
-Save the weapon manipulation and practice drills for the shooting range where there is a solid back stop.
+Save the weapon manipulation and practice drills for the shooting range where there is a solid backstop.
 Ask questions and be sure you understand what is expected of you.
 Understand that every person present during a firearm training course is responsible for safety.
 Let’s break the cycle today and stop killing each other in training.